AllenNeuralDynamics/aind-data-migration-utils/README.md

     migrator.run(full_run=args.full_run)
 ```

-Call your code to run the dry run
+Call your code to run the dry run.
+You can run multiple dry runs as needed.

 ```bash
 python run.py
 ```

-Pass the `--full-run` argument to push changes to DocDB.
+After completing a dry run for your specific query, pass the `--full-run` argument to push changes to DocDB.